Seven generations of Archers

-The Archers of Hertford, England were men of ambition and entrepreneurial spirit.
-They were millers and middle class but the determination of William Archer Senior was instilled in his sons.
-He was always on the lookout for new opportunities: he first tried the United States, but returned unimpressed with the prospects there and began instead to make improvements to his flour milling business then diversifying into milling linseed oil for paints and then cotton fibre into paper, which eventually failed leaving William bankrupt.
+The Archers of Hertford, England, were men of ambition and entrepreneurial spirit.
+They were millers and middle class, but the determination of William Archer Senior was instilled in his sons.
+He was always on the lookout for new opportunities.
+He first tried the United States but returned unimpressed with the prospects there.
+Instead, he began to make improvements to his flour milling business, then diversified into milling linseed oil for paints and then cotton fibre into paper, which eventually failed, leaving William bankrupt.

-Since these early days many of the Archer families have either died out or moved away however one has remained.
-William Archer of Brickendon's direct descendents have continued farming the land for over 180 years and currently three generations are involved with the property and live in the beautiful Georgian homestead.
+Since these early days, many of the Archer families have either died out or moved away; however, one has remained.
+William Archer’s direct descendants have continued farming the land for over 180 years.
+Currently, three generations are involved with the property and live in the beautiful Georgian homestead.